Squats

 repetitions as you can.

-Glutes Workout
+Glutes Exercises

 Benefits: Strong glutes help prevent knee injuries